chrisconlin/Conlin_Latin102/translation2.md

 Translation:
 Deianira, the wife of Hercules, could not cross the great river, which was named Evenus,

-and the centaur Nessus, who was the son of Ixion and Nubes, she asked him for help. ❓ **Not yet English**
+and the centaur Nessus, who was the son of Ixion and Nubes, she asked him for help. ❓ **Not yet English** REVISED: "was asked for help."

 After she had been carried up in the river itself he wanted to rape her.
 When Hercules came to this place and when Deianira implored his help, he pierced Nessus with his arrows.